 - Repeat with the rest of the pancake batter adding more butter as needed and wiping it away if it starts to burn.

-Keep the pancakes warm: You can keep the pancakes warm on a baking sheet in the oven at 200F (90C) while you finish cooking the rest.
+- Keep the pancakes warm: You can keep the pancakes warm on a baking sheet in a preheated oven at 200F (90C) while you finish cooking the rest of the batter.
 Simply lay them out on a baking sheet in a single layer.
+If you stack them, they will steam and turn more soggy.

 Storing and Reheating

-Fridge: Store the pancakes in an airtight container in the fridge for 3-4 days.
-Best reheated on a pan for a few minutes flipping halfway through.
-You don't need to add any oil or butter as there's still leftover butter from cooking the pancakes the first time.
+Refrigerator: Store the pancakes in an airtight container in the fridge for 3-4 days.
+Reheat them in a pan for a few minutes, flipping halfway through.
+If your pan is non-stick, you don't need to add any oil or butter as there's still leftover butter from cooking the pancakes the first time.
 You can also warm them up in the oven at 300F or in a toaster.
-Make sure to keep an eye on them so they don't burn.
+The chocolate chips tend to burn in a toaster, so be sure to keep an eye on them so they don't burn.

 FAQs

-I haven't tried any vegan substitutes for eggs so I can't guarantee it's going to work.
+I haven't tried any vegan substitutes for eggs, so I can't guarantee it's going to work.
 You can try ground flax seeds or other egg substitutes you'd normally use.
-You can use vegan butter and make vegan buttermilk to avoid dairy.
+You can use vegan butter and make vegan buttermilk if you're avoiding dairy.

 Measure 2 cups of almond milk, remove 2 tablespoons of the milk, and add 2 tablespoons of lemon juice or apple cider vinegar.
 Gently stir and let it sit for 5-10 minutes.
 It's ready when it slightly thickens and curdles.